Achieving Linear Speedup with ProxSkip in Distributed Stochastic Optimization: Convergence results

 \textbf{Convex:} Let $R_0^2=\|\bar{\M{x}}^0-\M{x}^{\star}\|^2$.
 Under the additional Assumption \ref{Strongly-convex-ASS} with $\mu\geq0$, it holds that

 \textbf{Strongly convex:} Under the additional Assumption \ref{Strongly-convex-ASS} with $\mu>0$, it holds that

 \end{thm}

 For the non-convex setting, Theorem \ref{MainResult-Convergence-rate-T} demonstrates that the ProxSkip algorithm converges to a radius around some stationary point.
 Without any additional assumptions, a stationary point is the best guarantee possible and is a satisfactory criterion to measure the performance of distributed methods with nonconvex objectives \cite{Stich2020}.
 For the convex case, Theorem \ref{MainResult-Convergence-rate-T} shows that ProxSkip converges around some optimal solution.
-When $\sigma^2=0$, i.e., in the deterministic case, ProxSkip converges exactly with sublinear and linear rates for N-CVX/CVX and S-CVX settings, respectively.
+When $\sigma^2=0$, i.e., in the deterministic case, ProxSkip converges exactly with sublinear and linear rates for N-C/C and SC settings, respectively.